svossie/shoppinglist/README.md

 ## Revision Information
 ## How it works
 Uses a sqlite3 database which stores the list of configured items.
-Currently all configured users are able to access the same shipping list.
+Currently all configured users are able to access the same shopping list.